MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/notifications/push-notifications/push-quickstart.md

                 {
                     std::cout << "\nThere was an error obtaining the WNS Channel URI" << std::endl;

-                    if (remoteId == winrt::guid { "00000000-0000-0000-0000-000000000000" })
+                    if (objectId == winrt::guid { "00000000-0000-0000-0000-000000000000" })
                     {
-                        std::cout << "\nThe remoteId has not been set.
-Refer to the readme file accompanying this sample\nfor the instructions on how to obtain and setup a remote id" << std::endl;
+                        std::cout << "\nThe ObjectID has not been set.
+Refer to the readme file accompanying this sample\nfor the instructions on how to obtain and setup an ObjectID" << std::endl;
                     }
                 }